Content-cache

 ).
 Serves static files directly.

-The workload that this container is running is defined in the Content-cache dockerfile in the charm repository.
+The workload that this container is running is defined in the Content-cache rock in the charm repository.

 This container runs the nginx/nginx-prometheus-exporter